Gorgeted wood quail

 It forages for fruit, seeds and arthropods.
 The bird's breeding season seems to coincide with peaks in annual rainfall in March–May and September–November.

 It was formerly classified as Critically Endangered by the IUCN.
 But new research has shown it to be not as rare as it was believed.
-Consequently, it is downlisted to Endangered status in 2008.
+Consequently, it is downlisted to Endangered status in 2008, and further improved to Vulnerable from 2018 onwards.

 Feeding

 The Gorgeted quail eats insects and nuts especially in summer, as well as plants.
 Unlike many other bird species, they require a high protein diet.